-Virtual Field Trips for Kids and Families in Atlanta
+Virtual Field Trips for Atlanta Kids and Families Stuck at Home

 Check out these kid-friendly Atlanta attractions all from the comfort of your home.
 Now more than ever, Atlanta attractions are offering virtual field trips to visit your favorite Atlanta places.

 Atlanta’s top attractions—Atlanta Botanical Garden, Atlanta History Center, William Breman Jewish Heritage Museum, Children’s Museum of Atlanta, College Football Hall of Fame, Fernbank Museum, Georgia Aquarium, High Museum of Art, Michael C. Carlos Museum, National Center for Civil and Human Rights and Zoo Atlanta—are offering virtual experiences through social media and website posts, ending the week with a “Field Trip Friday.”

 The Michael C. Carlos Museum at Emory has at-home activities, puzzles, stories, exhibitions and more.